Ice Volcanoes in Outer Space

 NASA Green Lights the MU Proposal

 Whittington and geology doctoral student Aaron Morrison recently received word that NASA agreed to fund their research proposal, “Rheological Investigation of Cryovolcanic Lavas.”
 Rheology is the study of the properties and behavior of matter as it flows or deforms.
-The grant funding will pay for a new rheometer (a device to measure viscosity, or stress required to deform a material) for the geology department, and Morrison eventually will go the Jet Propulsion Lab (JPL) at the California Institute of Technology in Pasadena to expand upon the experiments he will begin at MU.
+The grant funding will pay for a new rheometer (a device to measure both the stress required to deform a material and its viscosity) for the geology department, and Morrison eventually will go the Jet Propulsion Lab (JPL) at the California Institute of Technology in Pasadena to expand upon the experiments he will begin at MU.
 Morrison says he first heard of the concept of cryovolcanism while taking a course Whittington and his wife, astronomy Professor Angela Speck, co-teach on the science of our solar system.
 But Morrison says when the class finally broached the topic, Whittington admitted that scientists don’t know much about the phenomenon at this point.

 “I’d never heard of this before, and I wanted to learn more,” Morrison says.
 Then Morrison accompanied Whittington to a Geological Society of America conference, where NASA scientists presented data from the New Horizons probe at Pluto.